English Schools Foundation: Governance

 The ESF Board of Governors manages ESF's affairs and maintains its educational standards.
-Its main responsibilities include working with the Chief Executive Officer to establish the foundation's strategic direction, review the overall curriculum strategy for all schools, and ensure the efficient use of resources.
+Its main responsibilities include working with the chief executive officer to establish the foundation's strategic direction, review the overall curriculum strategy for all schools, and ensure the efficient use of resources.

 Every ESF school has a school council.
 The school councils' main responsibilities are to work with the principal to establish the strategic direction for the school; to approve the school's curriculum that aligns with the curriculum strategy approved by the Board of Governors; and to approve the allocation of the school’s annual budget.

 ESF was established by government ordinance in 1967.
-There were no amendments to the ordinance until 2008, when an amendment to the ESF Ordinance was passed by LegCo in March 2018.
+There were no amendments to the ordinance until March 2008, when an amendment to the ESF Ordinance was passed by the Legislative Council.

-In response to shortcomings in governance that were highlighted by LegCo in January 2005, the ESF carried out an extensive consultation process to produce an amended ordinance, which provide for a number of changes to the governance and management of ESF.
+In response to shortcomings in governance that were highlighted by the Legislative Council in January 2005, the ESF carried out an extensive consultation process to produce an amended ordinance, which provide for a number of changes to the governance and management of ESF.
 Some of these are in response to the shortcomings identified by the Public Accounts Committee.
 The most substantial changes were to the structure and composition of ESF's governing body and committees, including the creation of a new Board of Governors to replace the Foundation.